kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 Kevin Sullivan is from Charlottesville, while (e3 2) produces the proposition 2 = 3.

-You can think of a predicate as a function: one that takes values of given types as arguments and that returns a *proposition* with the argument values plugged in where the predicate had its formal parameters.
-A predicate really is like a function that returns a proposition: it takes one or more values as arguments, and returns a proposition that makes an assertion *about* those values, as a result.
+Again, you can think of a predicate as a function: one that takes values of given types as arguments and that returns a *proposition* with the argument values plugged in where the predicate had its parameters.
+A predicate really is like a function that returns a proposition: it takes one or more values as arguments, and returns a proposition that makes an assertion *about* those values.

 ### Predicates as functions

-Speaking formally, we represent a predicate exactly as a function.
-In the case of the predicate e3, it's a function that takes a natural number, n, and returns the proposition, n = 3.
-Here's what this function looks like in Lean.
+Speaking more formally, we represent a predicate exactly as a function, from parameter values to propositions.
+In the case of the predicate e3, it's a function that takes a natural number, n, and returns the proposition, n = 3: a proposition about n.
+Here's how we might define this predicate/function in Lean.

 def e3 (n : nat) : Prop := n = 3

+The syntax is pretty simple.
+First, def introduces a new definition.
+What's being defined to have a value is e3.
+The argument/parameter is a value, a natural number,
+n.
+And what the function then returns is the proposition, n = 3, for any value of n that is given as an argument.

 Applying e3 to 2, for example, yields the proposition, 2 = 3.
 This proposition is "about 2" in the sense that it claims (falsely) that 2 has the property of being equal to 3.
-The proposition has no proofs given that the only proofs of equality we can construct are proofs that a value is equal to itself.
-Implicit in this informal argument is the assumption that 2 and 3 are different objects (which they are, but that requires a discussion of the axioms that define the natural numbers, which we'll skip for now).
-So we can conclude that 2 does not have the property of being equal to 3, and the proposition, (e3 2), i.e.,
-2 = 3, is false.

-## Constructing proofs of equality (introduction rule)
+## Constructing equality proofs (introduction rule)

 You've already learned the reflexivity axiom for equality: ∀ (T : Type) (t : T), t = t.

-A direct translation could be, "Given any type, T, and any object, t, of that type, t is equal to itself."
-Put more succinctly,
-"Every thing is equal to itself."
-But best of all, "Equality is a *reflexive* relation."
+This axiom provides a way to *construct* proofs of equalities.
+If you "give it" a T and a t, it gives back a proof of the proposition that t = t.

+Such a proof-building axiom is said to be an *introduction* rule (here, for equality).
+More generally, introduction rules define mechanisms that *construct* proofs of given kinds (e.g., of equality propositions).

-## Using proofs of equality (elimination rule)
+## Using equality proofs (elimination rule)

-We now turn to the second of the two axioms that define equality: the axiom of the *substitutability of equals*.
-This axioms is not used to create proofs of equality but gives us a way to *use* a proof of an equality in the construction of a different kind of proof: to deduce, for any predicate, P, that if
+We now turn to the second of the two axioms that define equality: the *substitutability of equals*.

-(P x) is true, and x = y  is true, then (P y) must also be true.
+### The intuition

+This axiom basically states that if you know that some object, x, has property P, and you also know that x = y, then you can conclude that y must also have property P (because y *is equal to* x)

 Example.
-If "Kevin is from Cville" and Kevin = Bob, then we can deduce that "Bob is from Cville."
+If "Kevin is from Cville" and Kevin is really just an alias for Bob (Kevin = Bob), then we can deduce that "Bob is from Cville."

 Example: If we know that (x + 2) = 7, and we also
-know that "x = y," then we can conclude that y + 2
+know that "x = y," then we can deduce that (y + 2)
 = 7.

-In other words, the second axiom gives us a license to *rewrite* propositions by replacing one term with another as long as we can prove a proof of equality as an argument.
+In other words, the second axiom gives us a license to *rewrite* propositions by replacing one term with another as long as we can provide a proof of equality of those two terms as an argument.

+### Formal statement of the axiom of substitutability

-Here's the idea presented in the formal language of predicate logic.
+Here's a version of the axiom presented in language of predicate logic conforming with the syntax of Lean.

 ``` lean
 axiom eq_subst :    -- arguments are assumptions!